Infinix Note 12 price in Pakistan & features

-The Galaxy W23 is a new phone from Samsung.
-Powered by a...
+Vivo Y20 is run by the popular Snapdragon 460 CPU.
+The phone...

-The new Infinix Note 12 smartphone will be available on the market.
-The Infinix Note series is geared towards the middle class.
+The new smartphone, the Infinix Note 12, will be on the market.
+The new phone will have a MediaTek Helio G96 processor.

+The Infinix Note 12 phone will have this powerful chipset built in.
+This will let it give customers high-end performance.
+A 2.0 GHz Octa-Core processor is also inside this phone.

 Infinix Note 12 price in Pakistan is Rs.
 42,999/-